ChinnoDog/chinnodog.github.io/_posts/2018-10-31-ubuntu-fde-boot.md

 # Notes
 * I tested these directions on Ubuntu 18.04 but originally used them on an older version
 * Currently do-release-upgrade will cause grub-efi-amd64-signed to be installed which will break this configuration.
 If you upgrade Ubuntu then remove the package before you reboot and use dpkg to reinstall grub-efi-amd64.
+* Attempts to use these directions with the LUKS2 format may result in failure.
+This format became available in some distributions after this article was originally written and as usual the other components will need to catch up.
+Keep your eyes peeled on [grub bug #55093](https://savannah.gnu.org/bugs/?55093) for more info.
+Thanks to
+Jérémie Liénard for finding this.